swayechateau/tranquility/README.md

 Currently the project is focused on the client/server systems I use:

-- Windows 10/11
+- Windows 11
-- Mac Os
+- MacOS
 - Fedora
 - Debian
 - Arch
-- Rocky OS (Centos Successor)
+- Ubuntu

+Discontinued/Dropped support for `centos` and `rocky linux`

 ## Current apps to install